Top 10 Plants for Growing in Rocky Soil

 Campanula spp., Zones 3 to 9

 Spring- and summer-blooming bellflower comes in both vibrant and pastel shades of pink and blue, plus white.
-Though this plant doesn’t mind the rocks, it needs regular watering.
+Though these plants don’t mind rocky soils, they do need regular watering.
 Many cultivars are perennials, but some annual varieties are available as well.

 Iberis spp., Zones 5 to 9

-Another useful ground cover, candytuft will spread over your rocky space in no time.
+Another useful ground cover, candytuft will spread over your rocky soil in no time.
 This early-blooming perennial or annual with pale blossoms does best in full sun.

 Aquilegia, Zones 3 to 9

 Gardeners love that this perennial is both graceful and tough.
-Not only is columbine easy to cultivate, it thrives almost anywhere, from rocky spots and open slopes to woodland paths and backyard gardens.
+Not only is columbine easy to cultivate, it thrives almost anywhere.
+Place these plants in rocky soils, open slopes, woodland paths and backyard gardens.
 The intricately shaped flower is available in a wide range of colors.

 Sempervivum spp., Zones 4 to 8

 The only way to kill this succulent is by being too generous with watering.
 This summer-blooming perennial grows 3 to 6 inches tall and up to 20 inches wide.
-For best results, plant in well-draining soil that gets full sun to light shade.
+For best results, place these plants in well-draining rocky soil that gets full sun to light shade.
 This low grower also works wonders in containers.

-Known for its namesake purple ﬂowers, nononsense lavender is also available in white and pink varieties.
-The mounding plants range from 1 to 4 feet in diameter, often a bit taller than they are wide, and grow best in full sun.
+Known for its namesake purple ﬂowers, no-nonsense lavender is also available in white and pink varieties.
+The mounding plants for rocky soils range from 1 to 4 feet in diameter, often a bit taller than they are wide, and grow best in full sun.